How Big Do Australian Cattle Dogs Get? Size & Growth Guide

 Australian Cattle Dogs are a medium breed, reaching 35-50 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog has specific care needs shaped by its genetics and build.
 We cover the essential details in the sections that follow.

 Growth Timeline